 Completed Secondary and Tertiary Education must be listed as follows:

-Start with the commencement date and completion date for diplomas, associate degrees, and bachelor degrees.
+Start with the commencement date and completion date for diplomas, associate degrees, and bachelor's degrees.
 For courses, you can just list the date of completion.
-Next comes the full name of the qualification, then the full name of the institution and then the City or abbreviated State name.
+Next comes the full name of the qualification, then the full name of the institution, and then the City or abbreviated State name.
 List your high school diploma details similarly, but only include this when you have less than five years of working experience.

-Here are some examples of a Receptionist Resume with more than five years’ experience:
+Here are some examples of a Receptionist Resume with more than five years of experience:

 2012-2013 Medical Receptionist Certificate, Lincoln Technical College, IN